bojackchen/digital-flow/README.md

 ```

 #### Trial Placement & Routing
-Although this is optional, it is still recommended that an initial, prototyping mode placement
+Although this is optional, it is still recommended that an initial, prototype mode placement
 be run for faster turnaround to get a baseline sense of cell density and routing congestion.
 If your design is apt to having placement or routability problems, it is strongly recommended
-that a prototyping placement and routing be run in advance.
+that a prototype placement and routing be run in advance.
 Remember to reset `-fp` option back
 to `false` after trial placement.
 ```console
 # This is optional